priyaranjankar/Movie-Recommender-System/README.md

 ### **Recommender function**

-- Creating a recommendor function which will recommend 5 movies out when provided with a movie as input
+- Creating a recommender function that will recommend 5 movies out when provided with a movie as input
     - when provided with a movie title as input, find the index position in the data.
-    - using index of the input movie, fetch the cosine similarity vector for that index position.
+    - using the index of the input movie, fetch the cosine similarity vector for that index position.
-        - fetch the top 5 movies ( first 5 similar movies from the descending sorted cosine simialrity vectors)
+        - fetch the top 5 movies ( first 5 similar movies from the descending sorted cosine similarity vectors)
-    - Saving dataframe used for similarity scores to retrieve the index positions along with the similarity_scores as pickle files.
+    - Saving data frame used for similarity scores to retrieve the index positions along with the similarity_scores as pickle files.
           - We will be using these files in order to make our webpage.

 ### **Data Deployment**

--
+- Webpage using Streamlit:
+    - use custom functions to get the poster & info around movies from the "tmdb" website.
+    - creating a selection box that stores a dropdown menu of all the movies - for input from the user.
+    - creating a recommend button that fires the top 5 similar books similar to the input.
+          - get the poster for the result movies using their "poster_path" column values & using API key to get that from tmdb website.